bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

     - Renamed `x` to `stack` since that is the data structure a depth first search utilizes
     - Renames `z` to `current` since this represents the current vertex that you are visiting
     - As you are searching you'll want to keep track of which vertexes you've already visited.
 I'm assuming that is where you were going with `y`.
 I renamed that `visited`
+- In the `graph_rec` method:
+    - Renamed `x` to `visited`.
+I'm assuming this was the variable you intended to use to keep track of the vertices.
+    - Renamed `v` to vertex since that was what we are looping through

 ### Fixed Edges
 The edges were not showing up because they were not being setup correctly in the `add_edge` method.
 An edge connects one vertex to the other so it has a start vertex and an end vertex.
 While `add_edge` was accepting a start and end, it was assigning the start and end to the same vertex.
 Instead of doing `self.vertices[start].add(start)` which is like saying _start the edge at my start vertex and end it at my start vertex_ it should be `self.vertices[start].add(end)` which says _start the edge at my start vertex and end it at my end vertex_.
 The bidirectional condition had the same issue.
 It was starting and ending at the same point.